 The Department of Neurology at NewYork-Presbyterian/Columbia University Irving Medical Center is an Equal Opportunity and Affirmative Action employer and educator.
 For more information about our mission to ensure a diverse and inclusive community, please visit our Diversity and Inclusion Program.

-In addition to eligibility for Certification in the Subspecialty of Clinical Neurophysiology by the American Board of Psychiatry and Neurology, fellows successfully completing the program major are eligible for certification by the examination of the American Board of Electrodiagnostic Medicine (ABEM).
+In addition to eligibility for Certification in the Subspecialty of Clinical Neurophysiology by the American Board of Psychiatry and Neurology, fellows that successfully complete the program are eligible for certification by the examination of the American Board of Electrodiagnostic Medicine.

 Our program is committed to abiding by the following fellowship application process – interview offers will not be made before March 1 of the year prior to the fellowship start date.
 Fellowship positions will not be offered before June 1 of the year prior to the fellowship start date.
 Violations of this will result in removal of our institution from the AANEM Fellowship Portal.
 For more information about our program and the new portal system, please see: www.aanem.org/Careers/Fellowships.

 - Applications are reviewed by a diverse committee.

 - Reviewing 2023-2024 Epilepsy & Clinical Neurophysiology (EEG/Epilepsy) applications

 - 2023-2024 Clinical Neurophysiology (EMG/Neuromuscular Medicine) application process will begin January 1, 2022, with completed applications due by May 16, 2022.